javaducky/demo-k6-operator/README.md

 ```
 > :warning: There may be an issue with the version of Kube you're running.
 Newer versions will need to remove
-> the `trivialVersions` flag from the `CRD_OPTIONS` defined in [dependencies/k6-operator/Makefile]().
+> the `trivialVersions` flag from the `CRD_OPTIONS` defined in [dependencies/k6-operator/Makefile](dependencies/k6-operator/Makefile).

 At this point, the operator and applicable resource definition have been installed into your Kubernetes cluster.

 ## Resource setup
-For my demonstration, I'm using the _Free Forever Cloud_ from [Grafana Cloud](https://grafana.com/products/cloud/)
-which will receive my metrics from test executions.

-Once signed up, update the Prometheus endpoint, user, and password (api-key) placeholders for your account in the
-following commands.
+Now that we have a working Kubernetes cluster, let's create an isolated _Namespace_ and add our
+example test scripts as a _ConfigMap_.

 ```shell
 # Let's create an isolated namespace for our testing